macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 22: April 5, 2021

+**Today's Progress**: #R10D22 Babel 7 and Polyfilling today.
+Babel has plugins that support the latest Javascript and also some proposed stage 3 changes. #100DaysOfCode #javascript #React #Dev #microverseinc #OpenToWork

 ## Day 21: April 4, 2021

 **Today's Progress**: #R10D21 Played with Parcel and NPM scripts.
 Parcel is a packager like Webpack but it needs no initial configuration.
 Anyone with experience with it? #100DaysOfCode #javascript #React #Dev #microverseinc #OpenToWork